thacuber2a03/wasp/README.md

 ## todo

 - [ ] implement functions and macros
-- [ ] some more list manipulation functions
+- [ ] more list manipulation functions
+- [ ] more string manipulation functions
 - [ ] make it ***smaller***

 ## running